 In the UK for instance, around 23% of shoppers were using social media to discover and buy new products in 2021.
 Social commerce was expected to rise by 34% in 2021 to $36 billion, according to eMarketer, in the US.
 In China, the same is already a $300 billion business.

 TikTok extended its commerce deal with Shopify from the US to Europe in 2021.
 This allowed more than 1 million Shopify merchants to access 100 million more TikTok users.
-Kantar research says 83% of TikToks’ audience have made purchases inspired by its trending content, while Friedrich says people are using the platform to discover new products and that the hashtag #smallbusiness has been used at least 3 billion times to date.
+Kantar research says 83% of TikToks’ audience has made purchases inspired by its trending content, while Friedrich says people are using the platform to discover new products and that the hashtag #smallbusiness has been used at least 3 billion times to date.

 Facebook reckons that 85% of people now shop online, and with 2.74 billion monthly active users, it has created many avenues to capture this spend.
 Commerce on Facebook, Instagram, Messenger and WhatsApp was tied together with the launch of Facebook Shops, which was accelerated by the pandemic.
-Now, businesses can create their shop, customize colors and fonts, and cherry-pick their catalogue, before putting some spend behind shoppable ads.
+Now, businesses can create their shop, customize colors and fonts, and cherry-pick their catalogue, before putting some spending behind shoppable ads.
 With Facebook Pay, people can pay for products purchased.

 74% of consumers said they get shopping ideas from Facebook, Instagram, Messenger or WhatsApp.
 Instagram currently has more than 200 million business accounts on its app and, nearly half of Instagram users surveyed, 44% said they use features like shopping tags and the Shop Tab Instagram to shop every week.